Yasin440/Subject-addingWith-Firebase-database/README.md

-# Getting Started with Create React App
+# Visit site

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is live with [Subject Adding with firebase realtime database ](https://student-subject.web.app/)

 ## Available Scripts